 Interesting Wheat Whiskey with a particularly heavy barrel char.

-This bottling is non-chill-filtered which means more taste but may become a touch cloudy at cold temperatures, this is a natural occurrence and should be seen as a mark of quality rather than a defect.
+This bottling is non-chill-filtered, which means more taste, but it may become a touch cloudy at cold temperatures, this is a natural occurrence and should be seen as a mark of quality rather than a defect.
 Chill filtering is usually done for cosmetic reasons and can filter out some natural components and flavor.

 First Impression: Nicely malty with a heavy caramel presence, sort of a Cinnabon sugar loaf of wheat, fruit, barrel char, vanilla, and a touch of mint, with a rich, round feel of nicely dense malt bouquet.

 Taste: Malt sweetness with wheat grain caramel notes gives way to a dryness with barrel char and hints of mint and vanilla, with the lingering barley sweetness pushed to the background accompanied by grain and charcoal in the finish with notes of earthy loam.

 Drinks: Makes a nice Old Fashioned if a bit drier than most.
 Manhattan?
 A fairly dry and smoky one

 Bottle: Bottle is similar to the earlier releases, but the labeling s changes to reflect the new release.
 Apparently, this one sports a parchment-colored label, but beyond that, we can’t comment as we did not receive a production bottle.